patrik7/django-email-retargeting/README.rst

 Email Retargetting
 =====

-Email Retargetting is a simple app that allows to defer email sends.
+Email Retargeting is a simple app that allows to defer email sends.
 Emails can be templated using django admin, so can be used directly be less tech-savy people.

 Emails are sent right away or later, when:
 -Batch job runs